Meuman/vibesweeper/README.md

 # minesweeper
 ## pipr projekt
-### Special thanks to subduedhues for the vibe check emoji art instagram.com/subduedhues/
+### Special thanks to instagram.com/subduedhues/ for the vibe check emoji art.